chloge/ansible-stuff/README.md

-Simple collections of Ansible playbooks made to utilize firewalld.
-Intended for use at blue team competitions.
+Simple collections of Ansible playbooks made to utilize a suite of common Linux utilities.
+Originally made for use at blue team competitions.

 TODO:
 - Playbook for firewall modifications when already set up